vochant/mpcc_project/README.md

 print("Hello World");
 ```

 MPC is a scripted, explanatory, strongly typed dynamic programming language that stores code logic in the from of AST.
-The code can be easily converted to a binary format to save space, and this process is completely reversible (but it will lose code annotations, format and partial grammar!
-For example, `public` will become `var`, `constructor(a, b) {}` will become `var __spec_constructor0_2 = function(a, b) {}`)
+The code can be easily converted to a binary format to save space!

 ```mpc
 class Integer {